 “I’ll have this to you by the end of the week.”

-When you promise you’ll deliver something by a certain time, you become committed.
+When you promise you’ll deliver something, you become committed.
 Now, if you don’t deliver, the following things happen:

 - It looks like you are ineffective and you lose credibility

 - You let down people who were relying on you

 - You might get in trouble for failing to do the work.